-There is a clear division of the roles and responsibilities between the Non-Executive Chairman of the Board and the CEO, who is the son of the Chairman.
-On 26 February 2024, Mr Wee Ee Chao, who is a Non-Executive Non-Independent Director, was appointed Chairman of the Board.
-Mr Wee Ee Chao is the brother of the CEO.
+There is a clear division of the roles and responsibilities between the Non-Executive Chairman of the Board and the CEO, who is the brother of the Chairman.
 The Chairman's principal role is to lead and guide the Board.
 The scope of responsibilities and limits of authority of the CEO are set out in writing.
 The CEO executes the strategic directions set by the Board and is responsible for the Group's day-to-day operations.
 A table of authority grid approved by the Board sets out such division of responsibilities between the Chairman and the CEO.

 Although the Chairman and CEO are related, the Board is of the opinion that it is not necessary to appoint a lead independent director for the reasons specified in this paragraph.
 A shareholder can approach any Independent Director for assistance through the Company Secretary, if he or she has any concerns or issues that affect shareholders generally.
 Where necessary, the Independent Directors also have the discretion to meet without the presence of other Directors and can provide objective feedback to the Chairman following such meetings.
 The chairmen of the Board Committees have sufficient standing and authority to look into any matter which management or the Executive Director fails to resolve.
-The Non-Executive Directors and/or the Independent Directors, led by an Independent Director, meet regularly without the presence of management, and the chairman of such meetings provides feedback to the Board and/or Chairman as appropriate.
+The Non-Executive Directors and/or the Independent Directors meet without the presence of management as and when necessary and provide feedback to the Board and/or Chairman as appropriate after such meetings.